 Willow opened her mouth to protest, but Joyce shook her head.
 "Don't even think about it.
 I'm not allowing you to take risks with your health, Willow.
 You're too important to me for that."

-She leaned down.
+She leaned down and glared.
 "Now move."

 Willow eeped and almost ran behind the screen.